-- ☑ Players properly registered on the competing OWHA team (OWHA Regulation 3 Registration)

-- ☑ Players from outside

-Ontario properly

-registered with their

-provincial or national

-governing body

-affiliated with the

-IIHF
+- House League or Masters with the OWHA, only if they have played in fewer than competitive tournaments during the season and subject to the agreement of all teams in the division.
+House League teams are not permitted to enter a competitive tournament. - ✓ Players properly registered on the competing OWHA team (OWHA Regulation 3 -Registration) - ☑ Players from outside Ontario properly registered with their provincial or national governing body affiliated with the HHF